cisagov/ScubaGear/baselines/aad.md

 ## 1. Legacy Authentication

-Block legacy authentication protocols using a conditional access policy.
+Legacy authentication protocols such as POP, SMTP, IMAP, and MAPI can't enforce multifactor authentication (MFA) and should be blocked using a conditional access policy.
-Legacy authentication does not support multifactor authentication (MFA), which is required to minimize the impact of user credential theft.

 ### Policies
 #### MS.AAD.1.1v1
 Legacy authentication SHALL be blocked.
-- _Rationale:_ TODO
+- _Rationale:_ Legacy authentication does not support MFA, which is required to minimize the impact of user credential theft.
 - _Last modified:_ June 2023

 ### Resources